Future of Remote Work: Productivity & Office Vacancy

 Productivity in Remote Work

 Perceptions and Reality: One of the most debated aspects of remote work is its impact on productivity.
 Initial skepticism centered on concerns about distractions and lack of supervision.
-However, numerous studies have shown that remote work can enhance productivity.
+However, extensive research has revealed nuanced findings.

 Challenges to Productivity: Despite the benefits, remote work also presents challenges that can affect productivity.